justjamm/Survival-Game/README.md

 2. Be 1000 lines in length.

 The full project requirements can be found [here](https://www.cct.lsu.edu/~sbrandt/csc1351/), aswell as the full course syllabus.

+To run the program, make sure you have my source files found in src/SurvivalGame and the basicgraphics package found in src/basicgraphics.